Azure-Samples/functions-apim-managed-identity/README.md

 1. Navigate to the `/src/Functions/PrivateFunction` folder.
 1. Deploy the private function by running `func azure functionapp publish [private-function-name] --csharp` where [private-function-name] is the name of your private function.
 This will have been outputted from terraform as `private_function_name`.
 1. Navigate to the `/src/Functions/PublicFunction` folder.
-1. Deploy the untrusted public function by runnng `func azure functionapp publish [public-untrusted-function-name] --csharp` where [public-untrusted-function-name] is the name of your untrusted public function.
+1. Deploy the untrusted public function by running `func azure functionapp publish [public-untrusted-function-name] --csharp` where [public-untrusted-function-name] is the name of your untrusted public function.
 This will have been outputted from terraform as `public_untrusted_function_name`.
-1. Deploy the trusted public function by runnung `func azure functionapp publish [public-trusted-function-name] --csharp` where [public-trusted-function-name] is the name of your trusted public function.
+1. Deploy the trusted public function by running `func azure functionapp publish [public-trusted-function-name] --csharp` where [public-trusted-function-name] is the name of your trusted public function.
 This will have been outputted from terraform as `public_trusted_function_name`.

 ## Demos